lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 30.** These words contain, first, a declaration of God's enemies; secondly, an imprecation against those enemies.
 The enemies are marshalled into four ranks.

-1\.A company of spearmen, or (as some translations read it) the beast of the reeds.
+1\.
+A company of spearmen, or (as some translations read it) the beast of the reeds.

-2\.The multitude of the bulls.
+2\.
+The multitude of the bulls.

-3\.The calves of the people.
+3\.
+The calves of the people.

-4\.The men that delight in war.
+4\.
+The men that delight in war.

 The imprecation is also twofold; the first more gentle; it is but *rebuke the spearmen;* and that with limitation too— *till they submit themselves with pieces of silver.* For they that will not, but delight in war, more severely deal with such: Scatter them; *Scatter the men that delight in war.*...
 The church of God never wanted enemies, never will.
 "There is no peace to the wicked, "saith God: there shall be no peace to the godly, say the wicked.
 The wicked shall have no peace which God can give; the godly shall have no peace which the wicked can take away. *Thomas Wall.*

 **Verse 30.**

-1\.Scrupulosity.
+1\.
+Scrupulosity.

-2\.Envy.
+2\.
+Envy.

-3\.Ignorance.
+3\.
+Ignorance.

-4\.Ambition or pride.
+4\.
+Ambition or pride.

 Upon which these four beasts in the text do act their enmity against the church; scrupulosity sets forth unto us the beast of the reeds; envy, the bulls; ignorance, the calves; and pride, the men *that delight in war.
 Thomas Wall.*